Ashlyn Harris: Tyresö FF, 2013

-In July 2013, during the first NWSL season, it was announced that Harris would be joining the Swedish club Tyresö FF immediately following the NWSL regular season in late August.
+In July 2013 it was announced that Harris would be joining the Swedish club Tyresö FF immediately following the end of the inaugural NWSL regular season in late August.
 Harris, Spirit teammate Ali Krieger, and former UNC teammate Whitney Engen all signed short-term contracts with the team.
 They joined United States national team members Christen Press and Meghan Klingenberg, who were already with the club on long-term contracts.
-Four days after the end of the NWSL season, Harris played her first game for Tyresö on August 21, 2013.
-She made seven appearances with the team in the Damallsvenskan regular season and four appearances in the UEFA Women's Champions League.
+Four days after the end of the NWSL season, on August 21, 2013, Harris played her first game for Tyresö.
+She made seven appearances with the team in the Damallsvenskan and four appearances in the UEFA Women's Champions League.

-In December, following the announcement that Engen, Press, and Klingenberg would be staying with Tyresö until the end of the Champions League, Harris announced that she was leaving Sweden in order to return to the Washington Spirit for the 2014 season.
+In December, following the announcement that Engen, Press, and Klingenberg would be staying with Tyresö until the end of the Champions League, Harris announced that she was leaving Sweden in order to return for the 2014 NWSL season.

 Washington Spirit, 2014–15

 On January 3, 2014, Harris was once again allocated to the Washington Spirit for the 2014 season.
-Harris started all 19 of her appearances for the Spirit in the 2014 season, allowing 31 goals in 1710 minutes.
+Harris started all 19 of her appearances for the Spirit in the 2014 season, conceding 31 goals across 1710 minutes.

 On July 2, the Washington Spirit faced the Boston Breakers.
 In the 88th minute, Spirit defender Ali Krieger was issued a yellow card.
-Harris confronted Boston Breakers forward Jazmine Reeves and referee Dimitar N. Chavdarov stepped in to end to altercation.
+Harris confronted Boston Breakers forward Jazmine Reeves and referee Dimitar N. Chavdarov stepped in to resolve the altercation.
 Harris then appeared to push Chavdarov.
 The Professional Referee Organization reviewed the incident and found that the contact was minimal.
 An NWSL spokesman released the following statement regarding the incident:

 In reviewing the play, the referee comes in between Washington's Harris and Boston's Reeves to manage a confrontation and prevent Harris from continuing her progress towards Reeves.
 As the referee turns away from Harris to manage the approach of Washington's Krieger towards Reeves, Harris extends her arms to separate herself from the referee.
 Minimal contact with the referee is apparent from the video evidence available.
 Therefore, we do not feel any further action against Harris is warranted.